python-botogram/botogram/README.md

 You can find the documentation at [botogram.pietroalbini.io][2].
 Also, you can get all the news about botogram in its [Telegram channel][channel].

+> Please note botogram currently doesn't support some of the upstream API
+> features.
+All of them will be implemented in botogram 1.0

 **Supported Python versions**: 3.4, 3.5
+**License**: MIT

 ### Installation

-botogram is currently in development, so a release doesn't exist yet.
+You can install easily botogram with pip (be sure to have Python 3.4 or higher installed):

+    $ python3 -m pip install botogram

-But if you want to install it anyway, you can clone the repository and install it with setuptools.
+If you want to install from the source code, you can clone the repository and install it with setuptools.
 Be sure to have Python 3.4 (or a newer version), pip, virtualenv, setuptools and [invoke][3] installed:

     $ git clone https://github.com/pietroalbini/botogram.git
     $ cd botogram